tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

 ## X. Test your client app

+1) Now that we have a functioning web service, let's test it out:
+    - here's the HTML/CSS/JavaScript code we promised you - it utilizes the [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) object (aka "XHR") to download the joke JSON
-1) Now that we have a functioning web service, let's test it out.
-Here's the HTML/CSS/JavaScript code I promised you.
-You can run this locally by saving this to your hard drive and opening it up in Chrome or another web browser:
+    - you can run this locally by saving this to your hard drive and opening it up in Chrome or another web browser

 **joke-client.html**